 Having a deep tissue massage during pregnancy is a wonderful complementary choice to improve yours, and your baby’s wellbeing.
-In your later stages of pregnancy it’s often the perfect treatment as your body creaks under the pressure of your increased weight and begin to suffer with tight hips which can lead to conditions such as sciatica.
+In your later stages of pregnancy it’s often the perfect treatment as your body creaks under the pressure of your increased weight and suffer with tight hips which can lead to conditions such as sciatica.
 This issue only increases if you already suffer from a curvature of your spine before pregnancy, such as scoliosis, kyphosis or lordosis.

 Your trained and certified pregnancy massage therapist will adapt your massage treatment according to your stage, health risks and which areas you need to focus on.